BrunoTeixeira1996/dotfiles/README.md

 # What I use

 - I tend to use
-    - Debian with xfce for my laptop
+    - Debian with xfce and i3 for my laptop
-    - PopOS with xfce for my work laptop
+    - PopOS with xfce and i3 for my work laptop
     - Ubuntu server for vms
     - Windows for my desktop and gaming